 The Operator of each Short Term Residential Rental shall keep a register containing the name of every person occupying each short term rental unit, their principal residence address, and the dates of occupancy.
 The register shall be retained for two (2) years and shall be made available upon request to the Board of Health, Building Inspector, or other duly appointed or authorized code compliance staff of the Town of Buckland.

 A Short Term Residential Rental property shall maintain compliance with all applicable federal, state and local laws.
 It shall have no outstanding building, electrical, plumbing, mechanical, fire, health, housing or zoning violations at the time of registration.
 Failure to timely correct such violations arising within the registration period shall be cause to suspend or revoke such registration.

+Grace Period to Meet Regulations

-Upon the effective date of this Bylaw, Short Term Residential Rentals will have the ability to operate based on the conditions below:
+Upon the effective date of this Bylaw, existing Short Term Residential Rentals will have the ability to operate based on the conditions below:

-All existing Owner Occupied Short Term Residential Rentals meet the standards of this Bylaw within six (6) months of EFFECTIVE DATE OF BYLAW.
+All existing Owner Occupied Short Term Residential Rentals must meet the standards of this Bylaw within six (6) months of EFFECTIVE DATE OF BYLAW.

-All existing Non-Owner Occupied Short Term Residential Rentals that have registered and been inspected with the Town of Buckland as of DATE OF NOTICE OF PUBLIC HEARING, meet the standards of this Bylaw within six (6) months of EFFECTIVE DATE OF BYLAW.
+All existing Non-Owner Occupied Short Term Residential Rentals that have previously registered and been inspected with the Town of Buckland as of DATE OF NOTICE OF PUBLIC HEARING, must meet the standards of this Bylaw within six (6) months of EFFECTIVE DATE OF BYLAW.

 Complaint Process and Enforcement